 And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.”Luke 22:19

 It’s Thursday.
-Rabbi Jesus and his students have gathered to celebrate the Passover in the same way faithful Jews have for two thousand years.
+Rabbi Jesus and his students gathered to celebrate the Passover in the same way faithful Jews had for generations before.
 With one shocking difference.

 The typical Passover meal (seder) lasted for several hours.
 Food, song, scripture reading, and prayer (and four glasses of wine) all combined to retell the story of how the LORD delivered his people out of slavery in Egypt long ago and to look forward to the day he would deliver them once again.